-There are many critics who felt/feel that N.W.A. was a detriment to the integrity of Hip-Hop.
+There are many critics who felt/feel that N.W.A. is a detriment to the legacy of Hip-Hop.
 Despite any of their flaws=I would argue the opposite point of view.
-They were as poetic, and prophetic, as any of the PATHETIC, modern-day attempts to advance the greatness of one of musics gifted treasures=HIP-HOP
+They were as POETIC, and PROPHETIC, as any of the PATHETIC, modern-day attempts to advance the greatness of one of musics gifted treasures=HIP-HOP

 - N.W.A.
 Biopic “Straight Outta Compton” Finds Its Director In F. Gary Gray (allhiphop.com)

 - Ice Cube reflects on how the LA riots changed rap (thegrio.com)